 These muffins can get soggy, particularly if the blueberries have popped, so it’s best to cool them on a wire rack to allow plenty of air flow and deter soggy bottoms.

-These gluten-free blueberry muffins are gorgeous!
-It’s hard to believe they’re gluten-free, dairy-free and egg-free, right?!?
+Aren’t these vegan blueberry muffins are gorgeous!
+It’s hard to believe they’re free from gluten, dairy and eggs!

 Now let’s cut into these muffins to see those beautiful, juicy blueberries up close.
 I’m drooling just looking at them.
 They popped when I cut them so you’ll see some “bleeding.”